 More details to come . . .

-Four poets, Joy Harjo, Sean Hill, Liz Bradfield, and John Lane, whose work connects us to the earth and to one another, drawing on the senses to bind us to spirit, to ground.
-This Wordfest takes poetry to the mountain in its most vital…
+Wordfest 2018 welcomes four poets–Joy Harjo, Sean Hill, Elizabeth Bradfield, and John Lane, whose work connects us to the earth and to one another, drawing on the senses to bind us to spirit, to ground.
+This Wordfest takes poetry to the mountain in its…